Professional affiliations & contributions

-Your rhinoplasty consultation is an opportunity to get all of your questions answered.
+Your rhinoplasty consultation is an opportunity to get all of your questions answered and to review your medical history.
 It’s also an opportunity for you and your surgeon to get to know each other.

 It can be helpful to prepare a list of questions to ask the surgeon during your consultation.
 Ask about their experience with rhinoplasty, what techniques they use, and their medical background.